+We decided to test and review the best heating pads of the year.
 For most people, the PureRelief XL might just be what you’re looking for.
 It’s durable, safe, and easy to clean which puts it a step above a lot of the competition.
-Just for argument’s sake, however, we dug up five of the best in order to bring them to you and did the digging required to make sure that you’re able to pick the right one for your own needs.

 If you’re trying to get the most out of your heat therapy then give the PureRelief XL a shot.
 It’s one of the best around and it’s easy to see why it’s scored such high marks across the board.

 Top 5 Heating Pads

 |PureRelief XL – King Size Heating Pad||Electric||5/5||Check Price|

 |Sunbeam Body-Shaped Heating Pad with Hot & Cold Pack||Multi-Use||4/5||Check Price|

 |Milliard Electric Therapy Heating Pad for Fast Pain Relief||Electric||3.5/5||Check Price|

 1. Best Overall Heating Pad